romyaboudarham/M5StickCPlus2-Workshop/README.md

 int screenHeight = 0; // this variable is used to set the screen height

 void setup() {
-  // initialize Serial Monitor to use baud rate 115200 Serial.begin(115200);
   // initiatlize the device using the M5StickCPlus2 library auto cfg = M5.config();
   StickCP2.begin(cfg);